-Discussions and Conclusions
+Conclusions

 This study adopted multiple research methods in identifying the major research topics in the area of BIM integration with BPA across the project life-cycle.
 A bibliometric review was conducted to identify most frequent keywords within BIM integration with BPA.
-Major categories within BPA (e.g., building energy performance) and corresponding influencing factors (e.g., building envelope) were identified through literature review.
+Major categories within BPA (e.g., building energy performance) and corresponding influence factors (e.g., building envelope) were identified through literature review.

 The raising issue of interoperability between BIM and BPA was highlighted as one of the main research areas.
 Through a further bibliometric analysis to narrow the scope of search focusing on interoperability within BIM, it was indicated that 1) most interoperability issues were related to application of BIM in building energy performance analysis; 2) both geographic and semantic information was involved in studying BIM interoperability issues; 3) both technical (e.g., data scheme) and managerial aspects should be considered critical in integrating BIM to BPA.The interoperability issue was further studied using content analysis to summarise 60 existing studies attempting linking BIM to BPA.
 Approaches to enhancing the interoperability issue between BIM and BPA could be found in these terminologies, including framework, interface, prototype, and platform, with critical methods proposed (e.g., algorithms, programming, and plug-ins).
 Ontology and semantics have become the research focuses.
-This research developed a framework to incorporate BIM to BPA crossing the building project delivery stages.
+This research proposed the research directions to incorporate BIM to BPA crossing the building project delivery stages.

 Both bibliometric analysis and content analysis also revealed the importance of integrating BIM and BPA in the project life-cycle.
 The LoDs at different project stages were highlighted which involve essential building information and building performance outcomes.
 The definition of LoDs enables information exchange and data sharing between BIM and BPA in different design stages.
-This paper proposed a framework which allows a more precise communication between architect/engineer and energy modeller/building performance analyst at different stages of a building project.
-The performance gap analysis, development of knowledge base, and design review in the proposed framework drive the ongoing learning process in transporting information in the building design model to the building performance model.
-Future case studies could be conducted to apply the framework to investigate the information exchange between BIM and BPA crossing different stages in the project life cycle.
+This paper proposed the research direction which allows a more precise communication between architect/engineer and energy modeller/building performance analyst at different stages of a building project.
+The performance gap analysis, development of knowledge base, and design review in the further discussion drive the ongoing learning process in transporting information in the building design model to the building performance model.
+Future case studies could be conducted to investigate the information exchange between BIM and BPA crossing different stages in the project life cycle.
 Future research can also extend the BIM-enabled BPA in a wider scope of green buildings by considering more sustainability measurements or scenarios, such as the adoption of renewable energy sources, indoor comfort, and resource consumptions, etc.

 Reference